BLOGGING DURING A HURRICANE

 Florida Is Hurricane Central

 As I write this article, I am experiencing the ravages of Hurricane Michael that just came ashore and is now playing havoc with the trees all around me.
 This one will be the fourth hurricane to impact our area since we moved to this country site.
-It will be the 9th storm of this magnitude that I have been through.
-Hurricanes have become a part of my life.
+It will also be the 9th storm of this magnitude that I have been through.
+Needless to say, hurricanes have become an integral part of my life.

 For some strange reason I seem to find myself centered in areas often impacted by either devastating weather events or geological catastrophes wherever I go.
-In California it was earthquakes, mudslides, Santa Ana winds, and forest fires.
-In Arizona it was flash floods and lightning storms that destroyed high voltage transformers in brilliant flashes before my eyes.
-Now, in Florida it has been hurricanes, water spouts, and rising water levels in streets that provided access to my home.
+While living in California, it was earthquakes, mudslides, Santa Ana winds, and forest fires.
+In Arizona it was flash floods and lightning infested storms that destroyed high voltage transformers which exploded right before my eyes.
+Now, in Florida, it has been hurricanes, water spouts, and rising water levels in streets that provided access to my home.

-Florida is a state where it is impossible to escape damaging weather catastrophes.
-Being nothing but a giant peninsula, you cannot be more than 60 miles from a major body of water no matter where you live.
-This means that either the Gulf of Mexico and the Atlantic Ocean are not far away.
-If you live in an area near the coast measured from the edge of the seashore out to an inland distance of 20 miles or so, you are in the highest risk zone.
-And the risk is tropical storms and hurricanes.
+As a whole, Florida is a state where it is virtually impossible to escape catastrophic weather events.
+Being nothing more than a giant peninsula, you are always 60 miles or less away from a major body of water no matter where you live.
+This means that either the Gulf of Mexico or the Atlantic Ocean are not far away.
+If you live in an area near the coast measured from the edge of the seashore out to an inland distance of 20 miles or so, you are in the highest risk zone for sustaining damage from tropical storms and hurricanes.

 Wake up Calls